Art Therapy Worksheet

 What is a Personal Coat of Arms Art Therapy Worksheet?

-One of the goals of Art Therapy is to get to know how clients see themselves.
-By having patients engage in creating art, therapists can note down recurring themes/motifs from the works they produce, especially when they involve symbols.
-The Personal Coat of Arms Art Therapy Worksheet is something that clients can work on to draw or paint what they believe best represents themselves in the context of a prompt.
-What they depict in their coat of arms can be used as points for discussion, especially if what they depict has been recurring in other worksheets.
+By having clients engage in creating art, therapists can note down recurring themes/motifs from the works they produce, especially when they involve symbols.
+What they depict in their coat of arms can be used as points for discussion, especially if what they depict has been recurring in other digital and printable art therapy worksheets.

 How to use the Personal Coat of Arms Art Therapy Worksheet

-The first approach is free-form, where you instruct your clients to draw or paint a coat of arms and incorporate symbols that they believe best represent their self-perception.
+• Free-form: The first approach is free-form, where you instruct your clients to draw or paint a coat of arms and incorporate symbols that they believe best represent their self-perception.
 There are no restrictions on what they choose to include.
 Emphasize that the banner at the bottom of the crest should contain a word summarizing all the depicted images for each section.
-This word can be a quote or slogan, as long as it aligns with what is depicted.
+This word can be a quote or slogan as long as it aligns with what is depicted.

 During the first sessions of an art therapy program